Venezuela launches fifth forex plan in four years

 In 2016, Maduro's government announced the creation of the Dicom platform, but it never began operations, with Simadi remaining in place.

-Businesses complained that those auction systems never allowed supply and demand to determine the exchange rates.
-Many said they gave government officials excessive discretion over who got access to currency.
+Businesses generally said those systems did not provide a steady supply of hard currency.

-Inability to obtain dollars means companies cannot import raw materials or machine parts, which aggravates shortages.
+Maduro says the country's economic problems are the result of an "economic war" led by political adversaries.

-Maduro says the country is the victim of an "economic war" led by political adversaries.
-(Editing by Girish Gupta; Editing by James Dalgleish)
+Additional reporting by Brian Ellsworth; Editing by James Dalgleish and Matthew Lewis